Gharana: Dhrupad traditions

-Thumri gharanas
+Thumri traditions

 In the Benares gharana, the words in the text of a song are musically embellished to bring out their meaning, while the Lucknow gharana presents intricately embellished and delicate thumris that are explicit in their eroticism.
 The principal feature of the thumri of the Patiala gharana is its incorporation of the tappa from the Punjab region.
 It is with this tappa element that the Patiala gharana makes its impact, departing from the khyal-dominated Benares thumris and the dance-oriented Lucknow thumris.
 The Benares gharana was founded by Kirtankars in the 13th century and revived by Siddheshwari Devi, Rasoolan Bai, Badi Moti Bai, Mahadev Mishra, Girija Devi (mid-20th century) and Savita Devi.

-Instrumental gharanas
+Instrumental traditions

-Tabla gharanas
+Tabla traditions

 The following are the six widely accepted gharanas (ordered based on chronology of founding):